 - Core and cut apples in halves and quarters, making sure they are approximately the same size.
 Don’t forget to squeeze lemon juice over the apples as you go (to prevent browning.)
 Add zest, salt, sugars, nutmeg, cinnamon, and rosemary, and stir to combine.

 - Remove and fill half your dough circles with apple filling – make sure you leave room around the perimeter for pinching.
 Cut out your stars from half of the circles and put the dough stars aside.
-Using a pastry brushed dipped in water (or your finger) wet the perimeters of your circles and then place the tops over the fruit.
-Seal in the fruit by pinching the edges together with a fork (or again your fingers!)
-Place dough stars on top of some of your pastry circles. (leave a few with no cut outs).
+Using a pastry brush dipped in water (or your finger) wet the perimeters of your circles and then place the tops over the fruit.
+Seal the fruit by pinching the edges together with a fork (or again your fingers!)
+Place dough stars on top of some of your pastry circles. (leave a few with no cut-outs).

 - Brush a beaten egg over the surface of the tops of your dough circles and scatter coarse sugar to coat.
-Bake on a parchment lined baking sheet for 10 minutes in a preheated oven 400 F, until crusts begin to brown.
+Bake on a parchment-lined baking sheet for 10 minutes in a preheated oven at 400 F, until crusts begin to brown.
 Lower heat to 350 degrees and continue baking until crust is golden all over and juices bubble, about 30 minutes more.
-Cool completely on a wire rack or serve warm with ice-cream.
+Cool completely on a wire rack or serve warm with ice cream.